bygf/charts-gitlab/doc/development/style_guide.md

     secretName: <TLS secret name>
 ```

-When a TLS certificate is shared between charts, it should be defined as [Global Value](https://helm.sh/docs/chart_template_guide/subcharts_and_globals/#global-chart-values).
+When a TLS certificate is shared between charts, it should be defined as [a global value](https://helm.sh/docs/chart_template_guide/subcharts_and_globals/#global-chart-values).

 ```yaml
 global: